 (c) FRAP by chemical master equation.
-In the vignette entitled "Diffusion: Master Equation" I wrote down the evolution equation $$p(x,t+\Delta t) = p(x,t) + (k\Delta t)p(x-a,t) + (k\Delta t)p(x+a,t) - (k\Delta t)p(x,t) - (k\Delta t)p(x,t)$$ (13) In that vignette, I argued that the equation as written is the basis of a very nice way to numerically investigate diffusion problems.
-Here you will consider a 4 μ m long cell that is discretized into 100 boxes.
+In class I wrote down the evolution equation $$p(x,t+\Delta t) = p(x,t) + (k\Delta t)p(x-a,t) + (k\Delta t)p(x+a,t) - (k\Delta t)p(x,t) - (k\Delta t)p($$ I argued that the equation as written is the basis of a very nice way to numerically investigate diffusion problems.
+Here you will consider a 4 $\mu$ m long cell that is discretized into 100 boxes.
 As you did in the previous two parts of the problem, you are going to integrate the chemical master equation by starting with the initially bleached profile and then plotting the concentration as a function of time.
-2. The Mutual Repression Switch Revisited.
+Make sure you explain all of your steps.